TritonDataCenter/rfd/rfd/0143/README.md

 propose modifying the data path so that Manta can tell when an object is being removed that has never had a snaplink created from it.
-In that case, instead of recording the delete to the delete log, it would be recorded to a new table that's used for accelerated deletion.
+In that case, instead of recording the delete to the delete log, it would be recorded to a new table that's used for accelerated deletion (see 'Accelerated Delete Table').
 A new component would periodically read entries from this table and immediately queue objects for deletion, rather than going through the expensive part of the GC process.

 The essence of the mechanism is as follows: